Lotensin HCT Side Effects

 Generic Name: benazepril / hydrochlorothiazide

-Note: This document contains side effect information about benazepril / hydrochlorothiazide.
-Some of the dosage forms listed on this page may not apply to the brand name Lotensin HCT.
+Note: This page contains side effects data for the generic drug benazepril / hydrochlorothiazide.
+It is possible that some of the dosage forms included below may not apply to the brand name Lotensin HCT.

 For the Consumer

 Along with its needed effects, benazepril / hydrochlorothiazide may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking benazepril / hydrochlorothiazide:Less common